viniciusromani/taskify/README.md

 ### Tests

-1. Create `.env` file for cypress inside frontend folder (there is a `cypress.env.json.example` to get you an idea of what is needed)
+1. Create `cypress.env.json` file for cypress inside frontend folder (there is a `cypress.env.json.example` to get you an idea of what is needed)
 ```sh
 {
   "host": "http://localhost:5173",